-LAW OF SALE AND LEASE - 2016
+LAW OF SALE AND LEASE - 2019

-The Law of Sale and Lease is (in 2015 only, due to ongoing curriculum changes) a penultimate and a final year LLB credit.
+The Law of Sale and Lease is a penultimate-year LLB credit.
 The two subject areas divide the course, with Sale being offered in term 1, and Lease in term 2.
 For the purposes of coherence, each component of the course is discussed separately below, in order to explain more specifically the nature of each component.